olmesm/hadeda/README.md

 ## Structure

 - src - Any file that associate with development of Elysia server.
-  - index.ts - Entry point for your Elysia server, ideal place for setting global plugin
-  - services - Composed of various plugins to be used as a Service Locator
+  - components - Reusable JSX components
   - controllers - Instances which encapsulate multiple endpoints
-  - libs - Utility functions
   - models - Data Type Objects (DTOs) for Elysia instance
+  - services - Composed of various plugins to be used as a Service Locator
+  - utils - Utility functions
+  - index.ts - Entry point for your Elysia server, ideal place for setting global plugin
-  - types - Shared TypeScript type if needed
+  - types.d.ts - Shared TypeScript type

 ## Links